| |

 this steep boulder bar drop with big holes against the left bank.

-Shotgun Creek enters on the right in a straight-away.
+Shotgun Creek enters below on the right in a straight-away.

 At the end is a hard-to-escape eddy on the left.